 Vaccination Campaigns

-According to statistics from the Africa Centres for Disease Control and Prevention (Africa CDC), published on October 3, more than 34,000 cases have been confirmed in Africa since the beginning of the year, with an alarming mortality rate reaching 70% among children under five.
+According to statistics from the Africa Centres for Disease Control and Prevention (Africa CDC), published on October 3, more than 34,000 cases have been confirmed in Africa since the beginning of the year, with 70% of the deaths occurring in children under five.
 Dr. Jean Kaseya, Director-General of Africa CDC, warned that "the epidemic is not under control," highlighting the persistent challenges in managing this health crisis.
 Rwanda inaugurated the first vaccination campaign in Africa on September 17.
 In contrast, the long-awaited rollout of the vaccine in the DRC finally took place on October 5, with the arrival of 265,000 doses provided by the European Union and the United States.
 This initiative is particularly significant in a country where poverty limits access to healthcare.
 It represents "an important step in limiting the spread of the virus," according to Dr. Matshidiso Moeti, WHO Regional Director for Africa, in a statement.

 Mpox Exists